denten-books/plain-text/5-screen.md

 Murray it is therefore the regular and continuous sine wave that falls under metaphysical suspicion.
 Human experience, in this view, must be analogous to the saw-tooth wave, both having the qualities of being fragmentary, non-periodic, and irregular.
-By contrast, the sine wave has the exotic characteristics of being cyclical, repetitive, and continuous.
-The shape of the square wave more closely resembles Murray's normative vision of modern human culture.[^ln3-dervish] But how or why would *any* piece of technology confirm to some "natural" state of human affairs?
+By contrast, the sine wave has the exotic for him characteristics of being cyclical, repetitive, and continuous.
+The shape of the square wave more closely resembles Murray's own normative vision of modern human culture.[^ln3-dervish] But how or why would *any* piece of technology confirm to some "natural" state of human affairs?
 The very evocation of normative discourse in this context belies a kind of a technological essentialism, reductive of both culture and cognition.
-Neither can be reduced to some facile notions of "discrete" or "continuous" representation.
+Neither can be definitively reduced to some facile notions of "discrete" or "continuous" representation.

-It is tempting to think of the telegraph as a digital [*sic*] apparatus, created to convert analog [*sic*] input into electric signal.[^ln3-tele] The innards of the Pollak-Virag telegraph for example reveal complex dynamics that involve long chains of trans-coding and trans-mediation.
-Think about the media involved alone: to be transmitted, the signal travels through biological "wetware," ink and paper, the mechanical action of cogs and wheels, and finally, through copper wire by means of an electric signal.
+It is tempting to think of the telegraph as a digital [*sic*] apparatus, created to convert analog [*sic*] input into electric signal.[^ln3-tele] The innards of the Pollak-Virag telegraph for example reveal complex dynamics that involve long chains of trans-coding and trans-mediation, that oscillate between discrete and continuous qualities: in order to be transmitted, the signal must travel through biological "wetware," ink and paper, the mechanical action of cogs and wheels, and finally, through copper wire by means of an electric signal.
 In the process, language, already a discrete and portable representation of thought, undergoes a number of further material-phase transformations.
-In the writing telegraph, this involves what I have been calling transmediation: from notebook to paper tape to the movement of an electromagnetic vibrator to the recording mirror galvanometer into the copper wire to the receiving vibrator and into the machinations of the printing apparatus that once again produces ink and alphabet.
-This entire system further participates in the complexities of the human neurological apparatus, involving heptic, visual, and cognitive feedback.
-In moving from one medium to another, language undergoes multiple changes of encoding: within the Pollak-Virag telegraph from script to perforation, from mechanical movement to the shape of the sinusoidal electrical impulse, and back out through a series of transformations into script.
+In the writing telegraph, this involves what I have been calling, borrowing from the language of concrete poetry, inter- or
+trans-mediation: from notebook to paper tape to the movement of an electromagnetic vibrator to the recording mirror galvanometer into the copper wire to the receiving vibrator and into the machinations of the printing apparatus that once again produces ink and alphabet.[ln5-intermedia] This entire system further participates in the complexities of the human neurological apparatus, involving heptic, visual, and cognitive feedback.
+In moving from one medium to another, language undergoes multiple changes of
+encoding: within the Pollak-Virag telegraph from script to perforation, from mechanical movement to the shape of the sinusoidal electrical impulse, and back out through a series of transformations into script.
+It is difficult therefore to pin down any of these sates as definitively digital or definitively analog in an sense of the word.

+[ln5-intermedia]: On intermedia see @wendt_sound_1985;
+@higgins_intermedia_2001.

+I would like to pause for moment to define my terms.
 By "encoding," I mean a "controlled system of representation."
 Representation in its unrestrained form (as in "pictorial representation") differs from "encoding" in the size of its vocabulary.
 Painting and other forms of uninhibited representational conventions offer limitless expressive possibilities.
 The "language" of painting is infinite, in other words.
 Encoding, by contrast, reduces the universe of expressive possibilities to a limited set of salient "codes," like the alphabet.
 These codes have a formal grammar and rules of composition.
-Although the expressive potential of written language is limitless, in some combinatorial sense of the word, language and other codes can "break," that is, be reduced to nonsense, in a way that painting cannot.
-A telegraph of the single-Morse type accepts alpha-numeric characters at first and then translates them into a system of signals, expressed in time intervals (between the synchronization tone and the activation of the key).
+Although the expressive potential of written language is limitless, in some combinatorial sense of the word, language and other codes can "break," that is, be reduced to nonsense, in a way that painting strictly cannot.

 It becomes clear from the description of early telegraph encoding systems that transcoding and transmediation relate to each other somehow.
-On one hand, all changes between encoding systems necessitate material phase transition, if not from one type of medium into another (from paper to magnetic storage, for example), then from one specific material context into another (as when one merely translates from French into English on the same piece of paper).
+On the one hand, all changes between encoding systems necessitate material phase transition, if not from one type of medium into another (from paper to magnetic storage, for example), then from one specific material context into another (as when one merely translates from French into English on the same piece of paper).
 Transmediation, on the other hand, may or may not involve a change in encoding formats, although it frequently does, as when language on paper is transformed into the pulsations of the electrical signal in Morse code.
 In reading and playing music, a musician furthermore transforms musical notation---a controlled, paper-bound vocabulary---into sound representation, the movement of molecules unlimited in its expressive potential.

 Blueprints for the writing telegraph reveal a device that mixes discrete and continuous modes of representation, through multiple acts of transcoding and transmediation.
 Digitality, in that sense, is besides the point.
 The telegraph is a device that pushes language, normally bound to air (as speech) and paper (as a writing system), through water and metal.
-Even today, deep beneath the sea surface, telegraph lines ferry messages from continent to continent.
-And at each end of the telegraph cable is a transmediation device that makes media transference possible.
-I use the word "media" here in the bluntest way
-possible: as "material basis" or "substratum" for some observed, higher-order phenomenon (in our case, communication).
+Even today, deep beneath the sea surface, telecommunication lines ferry messages from continent to continent.[^ln5-underwater] At each end of the telegraph cable is a transmediation device that enable media transference: the message has to be extracted in some sense from the language of copper cables into the language of fiberoptics, into the language of solid state storage, and so on to the entorhinal grid.
+I use the word "media" here in the bluntest way possible: as "material basis" or "substratum" for some observed, higher-order phenomenon---in our case, communication).

+[^ln5-underwater]: See @starosielski_undersea_2015.

 ## The Soap Opera Effect